ji8sw/DX11-GUI/README.md

 DX11 GUI is a simple library built on top of DirectX11 and DirectXTK to facilitate the creation of graphical user interfaces in DirectX11 applications.
 It provides a set of tools and components to help developers create menus, buttons, sliders, and other UI elements with ease.

-DX11 GUI can be built as a standalone `.exe` or as an injectable DLL for use in games and other applications.
+DX11 GUI can be built as a standalone `.exe` or as an injectable `.dll` for use in games and other applications.

 DX11 GUI already provides a UI and when built, can immediately be injected into a DirectX11 application to display the GUI.